james-millner/jamesmillner.dev/content/posts/1-Hello World/index.md

 Well this is new!
 Hello World! :earth_africa:

-I've created this small site in an effort to organise my online space, share a bit more about the projects and work that I'm interested in, and to share some ramblings in a space I own.
+I've created this small site to organise my online space, share a bit more about the projects and work that I'm interested in, and to share some ramblings in a space I own.
-This site is set up with [Hugo](https://gohugo.io/) and using the [Congo](https://jpanther.github.io/congo/), and boy is it neat!
+This site is set up with [Hugo](https://gohugo.io/) and using the [Congo](https://jpanther.github.io/congo/) theme, and boy is it neat!
+It's hosted and managed by netlify, making it easy to deploy updates and posts here!
+Woo!

 Recently I've reflected a lot on the past couple of years and end up coming to the same conclusion: